darkecology/wsrdata/README.md

 machine learning models for detecting and tracking communal bird roosts.

 ### Under Construction
-- ydirection in rendering and visualization
-- black background for visualization
-- check shapes of rendered arrays, remove scans with rendering exceptions from splits
+- rendering exceptions, remove scans with rendering exceptions from splits
 - install the dataset to Detectron2
 - csv for the web interface: `tools/json_to_csv.py`
 - more functionality for the API; refer to [COCO API](https://github.com/cocodataset/cocoapi)
 - maybe [HDF5](https://docs.h5py.org/en/stable/quick.html) to store arrays
-- probably not an issue but need to check: annotation file names with .Z ending instead of .gz

 ### Repo Overview
 - **datasets** stores dataset definitions that are prepared by this repository.